anoma/anoma/docs/src/explore/design/dkg.md

 In  addition to starting at the pre-determined blocks heights, if the protocol fails, all validators know to immediately start a new round of the protocol.

-It is important to note that the key that is being generated is to be used to encrypt transactions in the epoch following the current one.
-This means that the secrets needed to reconstruct the decryption key for epoch `n` were only issued to validators who participated in epoch `n-1`.
+It is important to note that the key being generated will be used to encrypt transactions in the epoch following the current one.
+This means that the validator set of epoch `n+1` must participate in the DKG protocol during epoch `n` using the voting powers they will have during epoch `n+1`.

-However, this relies on the assumption that validator set for epoch `n` contains a subset of validators  who participated in epoch `n-1` and whose weight shares from that epoch exceeds \\(\frac{2}{3}\\) of the total weight of epoch `n-1`.
-Otherwise, it will be impossible to decrypt transactions and a new key will need to be generated.
-Until the new key is generated, transactions will not be accepted.
+Because of the pipelining of validator set changes, the validator sets and their voting powers for epoch `n+1` will be known at the beginning of epoch `n`.

 ##  Computing weight shares

-The DKG protocol requires the contribution of \\(\frac{2}{3} \\) of the total staked weight among validators, mirroring the proof of stake requirements.
+The DKG protocol requires the contribution of \\(\frac{2}{3} \\) of the total voting power among validators, mirroring the proof of stake requirements.
 The proof of stake system maintains a list of validators and their voting powers in storage.
 This can be queried by each validator to get the set of validators, their associated address, and voting power (or weight).

-The corresponding weight will be scaled down to a fixed parameter
+The corresponding voting power will be scaled down to a fixed parameter
-\\( W\\) (and fractional weights rounded appropriately to achieve integral values).
-After this procedure, each validator has a corresponding number of weight shares.
+\\( W\\) (and fractional results rounded appropriately to achieve integral values).
+After this procedure, the scaled voting power represents the number of __*weight shares*__ possessed by a validator.
+Ferveo uses an index for each weight share, so a __partition__ of these indices must be computed to know which weight share belongs to which validator.

-The DKG protocol requires a canonical ordering of validators so that computations done by individual validators offline (and thus do not use the consensus layer) produce deterministic results.
+The partition of the weight shares requires a canonical ordering of validators.
+This ordering is so that computations done by individual validators offline (and thus do not use the consensus layer) produce deterministic results.
 The ordering will be chosen by ordering validators in terms of decreasing voting power.
 If there is a tie, it is broken by considering the lexicographic ordering on their associated addresses.

-This allows each validator to independently compute the partition of weight shares of all validators which will be needed for the following steps of the DKG protocol.
-This partitioning is computed by Ferveo.
+This allows each validator to independently compute a canonical partition of the weight shares of all validators which will be needed for the following steps of the DKG protocol.
+This partition is computed by Ferveo.

 ## Dealers
 In a single DKG instance, a subset of validators holding at least